zxh-bbyte/Data-Analysis-Pipline/README.md

 # Data Analysis Pipeline

-A small pipeline for processing datas.
+A small pipeline for processing data.

 ## Overview